 In 1992, Melodie Wilson Oldenburg, an Emmy award-winning Milwaukee journalist, announced on live television that she was diagnosed with breast cancer.
 Being in the public eye, she continued talking about her disease on television and in the community.
 As she talked, call after call came in from people Melodie had never met, asking simply…what do I do?
-They, too, had been diagnosed with breast cancer, but felt overwhelmed and alone.
+They too, had been diagnosed with breast cancer but felt alone and overwhelmed.

 The ABCD community was deeply saddened by Melodie’s passing in November 2009, as were all who knew her.
 But gratitude for her vision of what could be and the legacy she has left for those diagnosed with breast cancer are the foundation of our work going forward.